 When a search at a search engine includes a person’s name, or the name of a particular place, or a book, or a band, or an album, there might be some confusion as to which person (or place or thing) is being searched for.

-Continue reading “Google on Using a Knowledge Base of Articles to Make Searches Smarter”
+Continue reading “Google on Using Named Entity Disambiguation to Make Searches Smarter”

-Google has unveiled an approach to determining authority pages for query terms and business locations and categories on a site, and making other pages on the same site more relevant for that information, even if it isn’t mentioned on those other pages.
+Google has unveiled an approach to determining search authority pages for query terms and business locations and categories on a site and making other pages on the same site more relevant for that information, even if it isn’t mentioned on those other pages.

 Are there authority pages on the Web for some search terms or business locations or categories?

 Can it be helpful for the content and categories of some pages on a website to be imputed to other pages of that site, so that those pages rank higher in search results?